Maryanne J. George

-Maryanne Joshua George is a Grammy-award winning American Christian musician and songwriter of Malayalee origin.
-George is also a member of the Maverick City Music collective.
+Maryanne Joshua George is a Grammy Award-winning American Christian musician and songwriter of Malayalee origin.
+George is also a former member of the Maverick City Music collective.
 George made her solo debut in 2021 with the release of her debut extended play, Not Just Stories, via Tribl Records.
 Not Just Stories debuted at number twelve on the Top Christian Albums Chart and number three on the Top Gospel Albums Chart in the United States.

 Career

-Maryanne studied music at Alliance University School of Music (formerly Nyack College) in New York.
+Maryanne attended Herricks High School and was part of the graduating class of 2010.
+She then went on to graduate from the University of Missouri - St. Louis in December 2018, with her Masters of Education in Clinical Mental Health Counselor.
+She is board certified by the NCC (National Certified Counselor).
+In November 2019, Maryanne decided to pursue music full-time.
 In September 2021, Tribl Records announced that Maryanne J. George will be making her solo career with the release of an extended play titled Not Just Stories, slated for October 8, 2021.
 Not Just Stories was released on October 8, 2021.
 The album debuted at number twelve on the Top Christian Albums Chart and number three on the Top Gospel Albums Chart published by Billboard in the United States having sold 3,000 equivalent album units.